This is Part 4 of a collection of posts used to write my book How to Raise a Mindful Eater

 Exactly how this all works is still somewhat of a mystery, but Coldwell says that one important clue lies in the discovery that growing bones actually secrete hormones that can influence metabolism.
 Other well-known metabolic hormones like leptin and insulin have been shown to act on brain areas that control cravings and appetites, and even directly bind to the tongue, where they affect the preference for sweet tastes.
 Coldwell suspects that hormones from growing bones may be doing the same thing.
 In other words, it’s not your kid’s fault he raided the cookie jar – the hormones from his growing bones made him do it.

-This may explain why kids on low-carbohydrate ketogenic diets for seizures don’t grow as well as children on regular diets.
+This may explain why kids on low-carbohydrate ketogenic diets for seizures don’t grow as well as children on regular diets even when calorie intakes are similar.

 How This Information Helps